JerseyK/JerseyK.github.io/index.md

 _**[Team Project (in process)](https://jerseyk.github.io/Final-Project_Sunset-website/)**_

-We are anlayzing the affect of COVID-19 on the supply chain from a financial perspective.
+We are anlayzing the affects of COVID-19 on the supply chain from a financial perspective.
 We will be looking at Exibit 10s to obtain the supply chain network and 10-Ks to understand the S&P500 companies finances in 2019 vs 2022.
 <!-- <img src="images/dummy_thumbnail.jpg?raw=true"/> -->
 <!--
 ---